 6.5 Anthelmintic assay

-The anthelmintic activity appreciates adult earthworms Pheretima posthuma (Annelida) due to its anatomical among the intestinal roundworm parasites of human being.
+The anthelmintic activity appreciates adult earthworms Pheretimaposthuma (Annelida) due to its anatomical among the intestinal roundworm parasites of human being.
 The test was accomplished in glass Petri dishes (35 x 10 mm).
 The groups of same sized earthworms five earthworms each group were released in 5 ml sample with concentration 100, 50 and 25 mg/ ml.
 Community of earthworms in saline solution was used as control group and group of earthworms in albendazole powder (10 mg/ml) applied.

 7. RESULTS